 We believe at Beechwood Animal Hospital to tailor and balance the amount of vaccines given to a pet in relation to the risk the patient has in acquiring the illness, and the academic known or believed duration of action of a vaccine (rather than the labeled duration).
 As such we commonly prefer to cycle vaccines to 2- 3 years or more duration, once they have been properly boostered as a puppy and then re-boostered 1 year later.

 We prefer to cycle individual vaccines so they get as few vaccine injections as possible.
-This will require us to go off-label with the products if we have your consent.
-Some vaccines, like leptospirosis, have no solid efficacy data to prove the protection afforded by the vaccine lasts longer than 1 year, so we need to do this annually, or consider off-label use in certain situations/ lifestyles with the owner’s consent.
+Some vaccines, like leptospirosis, have no solid efficacy data to prove the protection afforded by the vaccine lasts longer than 1 year, so we need to do this annually.
 We balance these decisions in conversation with the client in relation to exposure concerns, age factors and lifestyle.
 If vaccine induced antibodies have declined below protective levels, then protection, although delayed, comes from immunologic memory.
 It is general knowledge that the antibody duration and immunological memory developed with vaccines derived from bacteria (like leptospirosis, lymes and bordetella) is much less than from viral vaccines, and so these bacterial vaccines need more frequent vaccination boosters to stay within general accepted preventative beliefs.
-Long term duration studies are lacking though due to cost issues.

 3. De-worming and Stool Analysis